 Ski Pants / Ski Bibs

-Pants made specifically for skiing and other outdoor winter sports are important.
+Pants made specifically for skiing and other outdoor winter sports are important to have on your ski trip packing list.

 Waterproof ski pants (or snowboard pants) are essential.